 One of the most important things you need to keep in mind while trying to break through the love hate barrier is to lose your ego.
 Apologize often, and be open to compromise.
 When you learn to laugh together about the petty fights, that’s the sign that love is on the verge of triumphing over all the hate that’s filling your romance.
 [Read: The 10 big signs of every perfectly happy relationship]

-This is subjective, and the answer is something only you can figure out.
-Some of us could be overly dramatic and claim to enjoy love hate relationships *even if it’s just a petty fight now and then* because it sounds fashionable and more fascinating than being in a calm and stable romance.
+The answer is something only you can figure out.
+Some of us could be overly dramatic and claim to enjoy love hate relationships *even if it’s just a petty fight now and then* because it sounds fashionable and more exciting than being in a calm and stable romance.

-And on the other hand, there are serious lovers who are constantly cheated on, emotionally abused, threatened and even physically abused by their partner.
-And yet, the madness of love hate romance could muddle their judgment and arm-twist them to stay in the same relationship, and force them to endure a bitter and hard life when there are so many better opportunities outside the relationship.
+But on the other hand, there are serious lovers who are constantly cheated on, emotionally abused, threatened and even physically abused by their partner.
+And yet, the madness of love hate romance could muddle their judgment and arm-twist them to stay in the same relationship.
+It could force them to endure a bitter and hard life when there are so many better opportunities outside the relationship.
 [Read: 15 subtle signs of a controlling boyfriend]

 Are you in an unhealthy love hate relationship?
-Here’s an easy way to find out what you really want, and whether you truly want to stay in this kind of a destructive romance.
-Write a list of pros and cons about your own love story.
-And depending on what your subconscious mind wants to do, you’ll definitely find the majority by the time you come to the end of your list of pros and cons.
+Here’s an easy way to find out what you really want, and whether you truly want to stay in this kind of destructive romance.
+Write a list of pros and cons of your own love story.
+Work out whether the pros are worth it or the cons are overwhelming.
+Be honest with yourself and ask whether, truthfully, you deserve better.

-Remember this, love hate relationships may be exciting and passionate.
-But they’re always destructive in the long run, unless both of you learn to call a truce at some point of time.
-So learn to fix it soon.
-Or walk out before it’s too late!
+Remember this – love hate relationships may be exciting and passionate, but they’re almost always destructive in the long run.
+Learn to fix it soon, or walk out before it’s too late!